Does home insurance cover damage caused by neighbours?

 What if my neighbour is renting?

-If your neighbour is renting and they cause damage to your property, you can talk to their landlord - their landlord insurance may even cover the cost of the property.
+If your neighbour is renting and they cause damage to your property, you can talk to their landlord - their landlord insurance may cover the cost of the repairs.
 They could at the very least help resolve the situation with their tenant.

 Frequently asked questions